 best technology available, there’s nothing else like

-it, nothing even comes close.
+it, nothing even comes close to the advantages

+provided by the G Series.
 Operation lean of peak requires special information

 that only the G3 or G4 Graphic Engine Monitor can